What Is Springboard?

 3. Select “Applications” from the drop-down menu

-4. A pop-up page will open and show a list of courses you have ever applied to or enrolled in.
-Alongside each course, there will be column displaying your “status”.
-This status will read “draft” if your application has been wrongly filed as a draft by the system.
+4. A pop-up will show a list of courses you have applied to or enrolled in.
+Each course will display its “status.”
+If your application was mistakenly saved as a draft, it will show “draft” status.

-If you have any further issues, you will need to contact Springboard Tech Support Team directly on support@springboardcourses.ie or (076) 6151247.
+If you encounter further issues, contact Springboard Tech Support at support@springboardcourses.ie or call (076) 6151247.

-Once you have submitted your application our Course Programme Manager, Sinead Creaner, will also receive an email from the Springboard system advising that you have submitted an application and she will email you directly to confirm it has been received and guide you through what will happen from there.
+Once you have submitted your application, our Course Programme Manager, Sinead Creaner, will receive an email from Springboard confirming your submission.
+She will contact you directly to confirm receipt and guide you through the next steps.

-Should you have any queries, once you become an “Applicant”, you can email Sinead directly on sinead.creaner@getreskilled.com
+If you have any queries after becoming an applicant, you can email Sinead directly at sinead.creaner@getreskilled.com.

-Once the application closing date has passed, all applications will be considered and we will contact you to advise of the outcome of your application and anything else we need.
+Once the application closing date has passed, all applications will be reviewed, and we will contact you with the outcome and any further requirements.

 Contact Us